Legislative Goals

 FUNDING: CCOSA will

-- Oppose any efforts to divert public funds to non-public schools.
+Oppose unfunded mandates and any attempts to divert public funds to non-public schools.

 ACCOUNTABILITY: CCOSA will

-- Support the continued development and implementation of accountability measures that are research-based, multi-criteria indicators of student growth.
+Support the continued development and implementation of evidence-based curriculum materials and accountability measures with multi-criteria indicators of student growth.

 EMPLOYEES: CCOSA will